MubeenMohammed/canada-2026-internships/README.md

 # 2026 Canada Tech Internships

 The torch has been passed.
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Summer 2026**.
-The list is maintained collaboratively by
+The list is maintained collaboratively by Mubeen Mohammed

 :warning: Please note that this repository is exclusively for internships/co-ops  Canada.